Vietnam.vn - Nền tảng quảng bá Việt Nam

 A preschool child receives early intervention and studies at an inclusive preschool in Ho Chi Minh City.

-Mr. Hoang and his wife took their child to the city to live with them, and regularly took their child to an educational intervention center every day following the doctor's advice.
-Recently, when they learned about a kindergarten in District 3 that had an inclusive education model, where children studied the general curriculum with their friends and had a specialized teacher tutor their child for an extra hour each day, Mr. Hoang registered his child.
-At home, the couple spent more time playing with their child following the exercises the teacher instructed.
+Mr. Hoang and his wife took their child to the city to live with them, and regularly took him to an educational intervention center every day following the doctor's advice.
+Recently, when they learned that a kindergarten in District 3 had an inclusive education model, where children studied the general curriculum with their friends and had a specialized teacher tutor their child for an extra hour each day, Mr. Hoang registered his child.
+At home, he and his wife spent more time playing with their child following the exercises the teacher instructed.

 INCREASE THE NUMBER OF CHILDREN RECEIVING EARLY INTERVENTION

 Master Nguyen Thi Cam Dan, owner of Tay Thanh Kindergarten system (Tan Phu and Binh Tan Districts, Ho Chi Minh City), said that before the Covid-19 pandemic, the whole system had 3-5 children receiving educational intervention.
-After social distancing, the school reopened and now the number of children is 21.
+After social distancing, the school has reopened and so far, the number of children is 21.

 Track your child's developmental milestones

-- Children always have abnormal, negative thoughts such as I am a failure, I am worthless, I do not deserve to be loved.
+- Children always have abnormal, negative thoughts like I am a failure, I am worthless, I do not deserve to be loved.

-- Children have abnormal behaviors such as fear of going to school, coming home from school and crying alone, little interaction with people, self-harm, using stimulants, and dependence on the internet and games.
+- Children have abnormal behaviors such as fear of going to school, coming home from school and crying alone, little interaction with people, self-harm, using stimulants, and being dependent on the internet and games.

 - Children have symptoms of abdominal pain, headache, shortness of breath, fatigue... even though specialist examinations do not detect any disease.